-- (i) the first time, prior to the Earnout Deadline, that the volume-weighted average share price of Biote's Class A common stock ("VWAP") equals or exceeds \$12.50 per share (the "Price Target 1") for twenty (20) trading days of any thirty (30) consecutive trading day period following May 26, 2022, one-third (1/3) of the earnout securities shall be vested and no longer subject to forfeiture and other transfer restrictions (the "Earnout Restrictions"): - (ii) the first time, prior to the Earnout Deadline, that the VWAP equals or exceeds \$15.00 per share (the "Price Target 2") for twenty (20) trading days of any thirty (30) consecutive trading day period following May 26, 2022, one-third (1/3) of the earnout securities shall be vested and no longer subject to the Earnout Restrictions; - (iii) the first time, prior to the Earnout Deadline, that the VWAP equals or exceeds \$17.50 per share (the "Price Target 3") for twenty (20) trading days of any thirty (30) consecutive trading day period following May 26, 2022, one-third (1/3) of the earnout securities shall be vested and no longer subject to the Earnout Restrictions; and - (iv) if the Company completes a change of control prior to the Earnout Deadline, then all remaining unvested earnout securities shall vest and no longer be subject to the Earnout Restrictions.
+- (i) the first time, prior to the Earnout Deadline, that the volume-weighted average share price of Biote's Class A common stock ("VWAP") equals or exceeds \$12.50 per share (the "Price Target 1") for twenty (20) trading days of any thirty (30) consecutive trading day period following May 26, 2022, one-third (1/3) of the earnout securities shall be vested and no longer subject to forfeiture and other transfer restrictions (the "Earnout Restrictions"); - (ii) the first time, prior to the Earnout Deadline, that the VWAP equals or exceeds \$15.00 per share (the "Price Target 2") for twenty (20) trading days of any thirty (30) consecutive trading day period following May 26, 2022, one-third (1/3) of the earnout securities shall be vested and no longer subject to the Earnout Restrictions; - (iii) the first time, prior to the Earnout Deadline, that the VWAP equals or exceeds \$17.50 per share (the "Price Target 3") for twenty (20) trading days of any thirty (30) consecutive trading day period following May 26, 2022, one-third (1/3) of the earnout securities shall be vested and no longer subject to the Earnout Restrictions; and - (iv) if the Company completes a change of control prior to the Earnout Deadline, then all remaining unvested earnout securities shall vest and no longer be subject to the Earnout Restrictions.

 The earnout securities are classified as a liability in the Company's unaudited condensed consolidated balance sheets because they do not qualify as being indexed to the Company's own stock.
 The earnout liability was initially measured at fair value and is subsequently remeasured at the end of each reporting period.
 The change in fair value of the earnout liability is recorded in the unaudited condensed consolidated statements of operations and comprehensive income (loss).
-Please see Note 12 for further detail.
+Please refer to Note 12 for additional information on the fair value of the earnout liability.

-In connection with the acquisitions made during the first quarter of 2024, the Company recorded additional earnout liabilities.
-Please see Note 3 for further detail.
+In connection with the acquisitions completed during the first quarter of 2024, the Company recorded additional earnout liabilities.
+Please refer to Note 3 for additional information on the acquisitions.